MarcoBonato2007/QuoteLike/README.md

     // for suggestions, allow creation only if:
     	// Request is made from a logged in and verified user
-    	// The format is correct (only contains both the author and content fields)
+    	// The format is correct (only contains the author, content and user fields)
-      // The author or content fields aren't eccessively large match /suggestions/{suggestionDoc} {
+      	// The author or content fields aren't excessively large match /suggestions/{suggestionDoc} {
     	allow create: if
       	request.auth != null